+(d) Subcontracts.

-- (D) Disciplinary action for improper conduct. - (d) Subcontracts.
-The Contractor shall include the substance of this clause, including this paragraph (d), in subcontracts that have a value in excess of \$5,000,000 and a performance period of more than 120 days, except when the subcontract - (1) Is for the acquisition of a commercial item; or - (2) Is performed entirely outside of the United States.
+- (1) The Contractor shall include the substance of this clause, including this paragraph (d), in subcontracts that have a value in excess of \$5,000,000 and a performance period of more than 120 days. - (2) In altering this clause to identify the appropriate parties, all disclosures of violation of the civil False Claims Act or of Federal criminal law shall be directed to the agency Office of the Inspector General, with a copy to the Contracting Officer.

-I.11 52.203-14 Display of Hotline Poster(s) (Dec 2007)
+I.11 52.203-14 -- Display of Hotline Poster(s) (Dec 2007)

+(a) Definition.

-- (a) Definition.
-"United States," as used in this clause, means the 50 States, the District of Columbia, and outlying areas. - (b) Display of fraud hotline poster(s).
-Except as provided in paragraph (c) - (1) During contract performance in the United States, the Contractor shall prominently display in common work areas within business segments performing work under this contract and at contract work sites - (i) Any agency fraud hotline poster or Department of Homeland Security (DHS) fraud hotline poster identified in paragraph (b)(3) of this clause; and - (ii) Any DHS fraud hotline poster subsequently indentified by the Contracting Officer. - (2) Additionally, if the Contractor maintains a company website as a method of providing information to employees, the Contractor shall display an electronic version of the poster(s) at the website. - (3) Any required posters may be obtained as follows:
+"United States," as used in this clause, means the 50 States, the District of Columbia, and outlying areas.

+(b) Display of fraud hotline poster(s).
+Except as provided in paragraph (c) -

+- (1) During contract performance in the United States, the Contractor shall prominently display in common work areas within business segments performing work under this contract and at contract work sites - (i) Any agency fraud hotline poster or Department of Homeland Security (DHS) fraud hotline poster identified in paragraph (b)(3) of this clause; and - (ii) Any DHS fraud hotline poster subsequently indentified by the Contracting Officer. - (2) Additionally, if the Contractor maintains a company website as a method of providing information to employees, the Contractor shall display an electronic version of the poster(s) at the website. - (3) Any required posters may be obtained as follows: